gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 ### Your Editor, choose wisely

 Fist of all, I don't want to trigger another _editor war_.
-Everyone can use which editor she prefers and make her most productive.
+Everyone can use the editor she prefers and makes her most productive.

-Anyway, the editor is the main workhorse for developers and they spend many hours per day in it.
+One's editor is the main workhorse for developers and they spend many hours per day in it.
 Thus a good editor is essential.
 For me a good editor must be able to run inside the shell, so I don't need to switch between applications during my work session.
 Besides that, an editor should be fast.
 Contemporary editors should offer an instant experience opening and changing files.
 If you want to go down the rabbit whole, you can also start configuring your editor to your needs.
 My **opinionated** editor recommendations are:

 #### [Emacs](https://www.gnu.org/software/emacs/)